itgalaxy/nunjucks-webpack-plugin/README.md

 -   `configure` - (optional) see [configure](https://mozilla.github.io/nunjucks/api.html#configure) options.

--   `writeToFileWhenMemoryFs` - (optional, default: true) - write templates to disk when using Memory filesystem, useful when use `watch`.
+-   `writeToFileWhenMemoryFs` - (optional, default: false) - write templates to disk when using Memory filesystem, useful when use `watch`.

 ## Contribution